 Instrumentation of Nuclear Magnetic Resonance (NMR) Spectroscopy

-- Sample holder: glass tube that is 8.5 cm length, 0.3 centimeters in diameter.
+- Sample Holder: The sample under analysis is held in a glass tube that is generally 8.5 cm long and 0.3 cm in diameter.

 In the last fifty years, the nuclear magnetic resonance technique also known as nmr has grown to become the most reliable method for determining the organic structure.
 Of all the methods for spectroscopy that exist, it is the only one that allows for a full study and analysis of the complete spectrum is usually required.
 While larger quantities of sample are required than mass spectroscopy however, nmr is not destructive and, with the latest instruments, good results can be obtained from specimens weighing less than 1 milligram.
 To make the most of nmr for analysis it is essential to know the physical concepts upon which the methods are founded.

 The nuclei in many elemental isotopes exhibit a distinct spin (I).
 Certain nuclei have an integral spin (e.g. I = 1,2 3, ….), others contain fractional spins (e.g. I = 1/2 3/2 5/2, etc.) ….), and some do not have a spin I = 0. (e.g. 12C, 16O, 32S, ….).
 Isotopes that can be of great significance and importance for organic chemists include 1H 13C, 13C and 19F.
 31P.
 All of them contain I = 1/2.
 Because the study of the spin state is quite easy, our discussion on the nmr is limited to these as well as other I = 1/2 nuclei.

 The following features lead to the nmr phenomenon:

 - Spinning Charge and Magnetic Moments: A spinning charge generates an electric field, resulting in magnetic moments (m) that are equal to its spin.